MicrosoftDocs/architecture-center/docs/reference-architectures/apis/protect-apis-content.md

 ## Deploy this scenario

+> [!NOTE]
-Note: This scenario assumes you already have a virtual network in place.
+> This scenario assumes you already have a virtual network in place.
 If you need help creating a virtual network, see [Create a virtual network using PowerShell](/azure/virtual-network/quick-create-powershell).

 ### Deployment with PowerShell